 Cobourg, at 7 o'clock am, on Wednesdays and Saturdays.

 on applying at the Rail Road Office, Rochester; Cobourg Harbour Company's Office; Port Hope Harbour Company's Office; James Browne and A McDonell, Esq.; Toronto; and DC

 All Baggage at the Owners' risk, unless booked as freight, and all freight payable on delivery.
 Toronto, April 6.
 1887.

-The only other advertisement of interest was perhaps one of the first "theatrical'' notices published in Port Hope.
+The only other advertisement of interest was perhaps one of the first "theatrical" notices published in Port Hope.
 It exploited the visit of Chang-Eng,

-SIAMESE TWINS FOR ONE DAY ONLY.
+SIAMESE TWINS FOR ONE DAY ONLY

 Visitors at the Exchange Coffee House of Mr Norman Strong.
 The Hours of Admission will be from 3 till 4 o'clock in the afternoon, and 7 till 9 in the evening.
 Admittance

-engraved likeness, 12½ cents; with a lithograph, 18Ύ cents.
+engraved likeness, 12½ cents; with a lithograph, 18¾ cents.
 The twins have also a few copies of a very superior likeness executed in lithograph, and suitable for framing

 No re-admission to the Room.